Please note – Google map markers are set to nearest postcode but are still approximate. Please use access/Directions for more accurate information.

 This fishery is situated in a working quarry which is controlled and run by J. Clubb Ltd. The site is very big and there is a long walk from the designated car park, so travelling light is advised, particularly if fishing the Medway.

-Access to the site is obtained by the loan of a key from one of the designated key holders (see below) on a short term basis.
-The loss or non return of a loaned key, or fishing without a key and being locked in the car park will incur a charge.
+Access to the site is obtained by the loan of a key from the designated key holder (see below) on a short-term basis.
+If members would like to borrow a key, please call a few days in advance of your intended fishing session to allow time of arrangements to collect the key to be made.
+The loss or non-return of a loaned key, or fishing without a key and being locked in the car park will incur a charge.

 Very strict rules govern access and use of this fishery and juniors must be accompanied by a Society adult member at all times.